netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_DEVELOPER.md

 ## Summary

 As a developer, my primary concern is to quickly and securely release my cloud-native application with the pace of my development team and without delays from external teams.
-Using the Citrix Ingress Controller  and WAF CRDs in a Google Anthos platform allows my team to achieve this goal.
+Using the Citrix Ingress Controller, WAF CRDs, ADC CPX and API Gateway policies, in a Google Anthos platform allows my team to achieve this goal.
 - Network, Security, and Platform teams can configure sensible defaults and constraints automatically without needing my involvement
-- Configurable items specific to my application, **including WAF security**, are delegated to my team in a self-service manner
+- Configurable items specific to my application, **including WAF security, Authentication, Authorization, API Hardening, Rate limiting and more**, are delegated to my team in a self-service manner
 - Visibility of my workloads are present in the northbound network infrastructure to provide better monitoring and alerting across teams
 - I can collaborate in network and security troubleshooting with my network engineers with a shared context and understanding of my workloads